piafle3005/group3/use-cases/use-case-22.md

 ### Failed End Condition

-The report is not produced, and we didn't get the requested information about the capital city population continent information.
+The report is not produced, and we didn't get the requested information about the capital city population region information.

 ### Primary Actor